Bear Run Nature Reserve

 Get Directions | Visit Fallingwater | www.Fallingwater.org

 The main trailhead is located at the upper parking lot.
-From there, 28.5 miles of trails take hikers to various corners of the reserve.
+From there, more than 20 miles of trails take hikers to various corners of the reserve.

 Observing Plants and Wildlife